 Minister Mars recently graduated from the TABCOM School of Ministry and has attended the Katharine Gibbs School, Northeastern University, Cambridge College and Gordon-Conwell Theological Seminary in Boston, MA.
 Currently, she is furthering her studies in Biblical education at the TABCOM School of Ministry.
 She has been blessed to be employed at the Boston Children’s Hospital where she serves as a Sr. Administrative Associate in the Department of Neurology.

-The Lord has blessed her with two daughters, Chantalle and Chandra, and three grandchildren, Cherai, Jamaurie and Chyle’.
+The Lord has blessed her with two daughters, Chantalle and Chandra, and four grandchildren, Cherai, Jamaurie, Chyle’ and Michael.
 She was born and raised in Malden, Massachusetts where she currently resides.

 Minister Mars has a heart for women who are alone and who struggle with addiction and Domestic Violence because she has been there herself but she heard Jesus say, “…Daughter, your faith has made you well; go in peace and be healed of your affliction.”
 Mark 5:34

 Min.
 Mars states that, “This life has not been easy but it has been blessed.
 Blessed because I have overcome many obstacles and addictions with the help of my Lord and Savior, Jesus Christ.”